 weeks old when photographed,

-she will be released to the wild in 6 more weeks
+she would be released to the wild in 6 more weeks.
+Prints

 This lovable blind Samoyed, Tasha has become an ambassador for Eagle

 Valley Raptor Center.

 Eagle Valley page

 to Eagle Valley Raptor Center